Home » Why Do Parrots Regurgitate Their Food?

 Parrot Regurgitation Vs. Vomiting

-Vomiting is the involuntary discharge of mostly or fully-digested food.
+Vomiting is the involuntary discharge of mostly or entirely digested food.

 When vomiting or throwing up (emesis), the parrot will be:

-• Visibly stressed, forcefully shaking its head from side to side.
+• Visibly stressed and forcefully shaking its head from side to side.

 • Producing mostly liquidized food.